"Valor In The Pacific" Fine Art by Artist Robert Taylor

 Replacement certificates are available through the publisher

 Framed gallery canvas in a beautiful wood frame.
-Please note this item may have very slight edge wear due to age.
+Please note this frame may have very slight edge wear due to age.

 Signed by Colonel Ray Brashear, Master Sergeant Red Erwin (Companion Print), Brigadier General Henry Huglin, Lieutenant Chester Marshall, Colonel Bob Morgan, Lieutenant Colonel Jay Zeamer (Companion Print), and Artist Robert Taylor.